-Controls/objectives Comment Compliance 3. above Area of POS • Unit 1: 23.9m2; Yes • Unit 2: 47.7m2; and Yes • Unit 3: 20m2.
-Yes The proposed development satisfies the objectives of Council's Private Open Space controls and policies.
+Controls/objectives Comment Compliance metres for Unit 1 and 2.93m for Units 2 and at Chapter A 3. above Area of POS Yes Unit 1: 23.9m2; Unit 2: 47.7m2; and Yes • Unit 3: 20m2.
+Yes The proposed development satisfies 163 the objectives of Council's Private Open Space controls and policies.
 5.12 Solar Access Requirements The proposed development will have minimal impact on adjoining properties in terms of Solar Access as reasonable setbacks and building heights have been maintained.
 Yes No changes are proposed to existing footprint or built character and form of the building therefore the existing separation distances between the existing building on the subject site and the adjoining residential flat building to the North east incorporating the access driveway and the dwelling to the rear incorporating the detached garage and thus overshadowing will remain unchanged.
 The units have been oriented on the lot so as to maximise the amount of sunlight received by the living areas and private open space.
+Demolition of the existing awning structure over the private open space areas is proposed with this application so as to enhance solar access to the private open space areas and address matters raised by the Panel.
 It is considered that the proposed development can receive a reasonable amount of sunlight to private open space areas.
 5.13 Additional Control for Multi Dwelling Housing - Dwelling Mix and Layout Required for greater than ten (10) dwellings.
+The proposal is for a three (3) unit multi-dwelling housing development N/A

+Controls/objectives Comment Compliance only.
+5.14 Additional Control for Multi Dwelling Housing - Adaptable Housing Required for greater than six (6) dwellings.
 The proposal is for a three (3) unit multi-dwelling housing development only.
-N/A 5.14 Additional Control for Multi Dwelling Housing - Adaptable Housing Required for greater than six (6) dwellings.
-The proposal is for a three (3) unit multi-dwelling housing development only.
-N/A

-Controls/objectives Comment Compliance 5.15 Additional Control for Multi Dwelling Housing - Crime Prevention through Environmental Design The proposed development satisfies the objectives of Council's Crime Prevention Through Environmental Design controls and policies in this circumstance, minimising areas for entrapment and concealment.
+N/A 5.15 Additional Control for Multi Dwelling Housing - Crime Prevention through Environmental Design The proposed development satisfies the objectives of Council's Crime Prevention Through Environmental Design controls and policies in this circumstance, minimising areas for entrapment and concealment.
 See chapter E2 comments below.
 Yes